 Located just north of Frostproof on Crooked Lake, Babson Park is the home of Webber International University.
-The town is slightly less than two square miles and hosts Webber’s annual Scenic 17 Sprint Triathlon & Duathlon.
+The town is slightly less than two square miles and provides great hiking opportunities to nature lovers on a Central Florida vacation.

-While you’re there, and if you’re a nature lover, be sure to spend some time at Crooked Lake Prairie, Crooked Lake Sandhill and the Babson Park Nature Center.
+Grab a bottle of water and a tube of sunscreen before you spend some time at Crooked Lake Prairie, Crooked Lake Sandhill and the Babson Park Nature Center.

 Crooked Lake Prairie

 Protecting two miles of Crooked Lake’s shoreline, Crooked Lake Prairie has sandy trails winding through ancient sand dunes and is home to Florida scrub-jays and gopher tortoises.
-Visitors can fish along the shoreline or enjoy the lake view from a short boardwalk.
+Central Florida visitors can fish along the shoreline or enjoy the lake view from a short boardwalk.

 Crooked Lake Sandhill

 Enjoy a self-guided trail through an open, airy pine forest at Crooked Lake Sandhill.
 Search for wildflowers in bloom along the Lake Wales Ridge.
 This is one of the best remaining examples of the sandhill habitat left in Polk County, and at one point you’ll be 215-feet above sea level – that’s a big deal for Floridians.

 Ridge Audubon Society’s Babson Park Nature Center is a sanctuary where rare species, found only on the Lake Wales Ridge, enjoy protection and where locals and visitors may experience them.
 The Center’s .25 mile nature trail winds through a unique, desert-like ecosystem.
 The trail is open daily from dawn to dusk.